Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Feed Hopper

-The feed hopper is used to feed the material into the extruder.
-The feeding is usually done by gravity flow.
-However, some materials do not easily flow and if not aided with additional devices, it may cause bridging inside the hopper.
-Additional devices like vibrating pads and stirrers are incorporated in the feed hopper to ensure a good flow of material.
+The feed hopper is used to introduce material into the extruder, typically through gravity flow.
+However, some materials do not flow easily and may cause bridging inside the hopper if not properly managed.
+To ensure smooth material flow, additional devices such as vibrating pads and stirrers are often incorporated into the feed hopper.

-There are two common problems that may be encountered when using a feed hopper:
+Two common issues that may arise when using a feed hopper are:

 Fast Compression - For materials with a wide particle size distribution, square feed hoppers may cause conveying problems due to the fast compression of materials.
 For materials like these, it is best to use a hopper with a circular cross-section.
 Square feed hoppers are more suitable for materials with uniform size.